 How to disable crashpad_handler.exe

-Although Crashpad Handler is super helpful in many apps, there might be times when you want to turn it off, maybe for privacy reasons or to fix something.
+Although Crashpad Handler is very helpful in many apps, there might be times when you want to just turn it off, maybe for privacy reasons or to fix something.
 Here’s a quick way to do it:

-Note: The steps might change depending on the app.
+Note: The steps might be different depending on the app.
 If you’re not sure, always check the app’s help section or reach out to their support.

 Example: Disabling crashpad_handler.exe in Google Chrome